 Dr. Stavros is a fellow of the American College of Radiology, a fellow of the Society of Radiologists in Ultrasound, an honorary fellow of the Royal Australian and New Zealand College of Radiology, where he was the Traveling Baker Professor in 1999, and is Professor Specialist at the University of Texas Health Science Center at San Antonio.
 He has served on numerous panels and companies as a medical advisor and is an investor in many companies.

 Tammy Garcia joined the company as SVP, Sales and Marketing late summer of 2016.
 She previously served as the General Manager, Breast Imaging for GE Healthcare.
-Tammy brings over 25 years of commercial sales and marketing leadership experience in medical device and diagnostic imaging with a significant part of passion and career focused on women’s health and improving cancer detection.
+Tammy brings over 25 years of commercial sales and marketing leadership experience in medical device and diagnostic imaging with a significant part of her career and passion focused on women’s health and improving cancer detection.

 During her 13-year tenure at GE Healthcare, Tammy held several leadership roles where she established commercial teams focused on double digit growth in Orthopedics and Breast Imaging.
 Additionally, Tammy led the sales and marketing efforts in the launches of disruptive technologies with InSightec, an MRI guided focused ultrasound non-invasive surgical therapy, and MAKO Surgical, an orthopedic robotic device and implant company.
 Early in her career, she held sales and service leadership roles at Sterling Diagnostic Imaging and DuPont.

 Tammy has an MBA from University of Phoenix, Phoenix, AZ and BS in Management from Cardinal Stritch University in Wisconsin.
-She currently resides on the board of Susan G. Komen Wisconsin Chapter.
+She currently is the President of the Board of Susan G. Komen Wisconsin Affiliate.

 Steve Miller, Senior Vice President, Engineering has dedicated the majority of his career in the development of innovative medical imaging products, starting 30 years ago with research in Ultrasound and Nuclear Magnetic Resonance as a graduate student at Stanford University.
 He has led international engineering teams in the development of innovative and high performance ultrasound imaging systems and transducers at Philips, GE, and FUJIFILM SonoSite.
 His focus on innovation to address customer needs has resulted in products at GE and SonoSite that are the globally top-selling products in their categories.